Alan Price: Solo

-Film, stage and TV
+Film, stage and television

 Price appears in the D. A. Pennebaker documentary Don't Look Back (1965) and is in several scenes with Bob Dylan and his entourage, including one where his departure from the Animals is mentioned.

+Price appeared with Georgie Fame in a series of TV shows scripted by Monty Python's Terry Jones on BBC2 titled The Price of Fame or Fame at any Price.
+They were broadcast on 17 September 1969, 20 November 1969 - 25 December 1969, 17 June 1970.

 Price has been closely involved with the work of film director Lindsay Anderson.
 He wrote the music for Anderson's film O Lucky Man!
 (1973), which he performs on screen in the film and appears as himself in one part of the storyline.
 The score won the 1974 BAFTA Award for Best Film Music.

-Later, he wrote the score to Anderson's final film, The Whales of August (1987).
+Later, he wrote the score of Anderson's final film, The Whales of August (1987).

 He acted as the lead in Alfie Darling (1975), a sequel to the film Alfie (1966), during the course of which he became romantically involved with his co-star, Jill Townsend.
-He also composed and sang the theme tune to the film adaptation of The Plague Dogs (1982), "Time and Tide".
+He also composed and sang the song "Time and Tide (I Don't Feel No Pain No More)" for the animated film The Plague Dogs (1982).

+On 23 April 1977, Price appeared on an episode of Saturday Night Live, hosted by Eric Idle.
+He sang the songs "Poor People" (from the O Lucky Man! soundtrack) and "In Times Like These."
+Also, in 1977, he appeared on another U.S. television show, Don Kirshner's Rock Concert.

-In 1979, Price composed and sang the theme song to the ATV series Turtle's Progress.
+In 1979 Price composed and sang the theme song of the ATV series Turtle's Progress.
 In 1981 he composed the score for the musical Andy Capp based on the eponymous comic strip.
 He also wrote the lyrics, together with the actor Trevor Peacock.
 The play transferred from the Royal Exchange Theatre, Manchester, to London's Aldwych Theatre in September 1982.
 Price later provided the theme to Thames Television's 1988 sitcom adaptation of Andy Capp in the form of a rewritten "Jarrow Song".
-Other TV theme work includes a re-recorded version of his 1974 single "Papers", which was used as the theme tune to the London Weekend Television situation comedy Hot Metal and the song "Changes", soundtrack to a popular TV commercial for the VW Golf.
+Other TV theme work includes a re-recorded version of his 1975 single "Papers", which was used as the theme tune to the London Weekend Television situation comedy Hot Metal and the song "Changes", soundtrack to a popular TV commercial for the VW Golf.

-In 1992, Anderson included an episode in his autobiographical BBC film Is That All There Is?, with a boat trip down the River Thames to scatter Rachel Roberts and Jill Bennett's ashes on the waters, while Price accompanied himself and sang the song "Is That All There Is?".
+In 1992 Anderson included an episode in his autobiographical BBC film Is That All There Is?, with a boat trip down the River Thames to scatter Rachel Roberts and Jill Bennett's ashes on the waters, while Price accompanied himself and sang the song "Is That All There Is?"

-In 2004, Price appeared in the Christmas edition of Heartbeat as Frankie Rio, the leader of a dubious band of musicians, the Franke Rio Trio, who are booked to appear in the Aidensfield Village Concert.
+In 2004 Price appeared in the Christmas edition of Heartbeat as Frankie Rio, the leader of a dubious band of musicians, the Franke Rio Trio, who are booked to appear in the Aidensfield Village Concert.
 The episode was entitled "In the Bleak Midwinter".